-- Eight tabs are attached at the corners and along the edge.
-These are there to anchor the comforter within a duvet cover.
+- Eight tabs are attached at the corners and along the edge which can be used to anchor the comforter within a duvet cover.

 - The Queen-size dimensions are 90″ x 90″.

-The outer shell of the Egyptian Bedding is very soft to the touch.
-I can really feel the difference that 600 thread count Egyptian cotton makes.
+The outer shell of the Egyptian Bedding is very soft to the touch, and I can really feel the difference that 600 thread count Egyptian cotton makes.
 While lying under the comforter, it did not feel rough against my skin.

-Again, if you want to add a duvet cover for aesthetic or feel purposes, this comforter can be used as a duvet insert.
+Again, if someone wants to add a duvet cover for aesthetic or feel purposes, this comforter can be used as a duvet insert.
 It has eight tabs, which makes it easy to secure the comforter within a duvet cover.

 This Egyptian Bedding comforter is very lofty and rises inches above the mattress.

 There are two features that give the comforter such a full body.
-First, the comforter is constructed with a baffle box design.
-This keeps the down fill evenly distributed throughout the comforter.
-It also creates a three-dimensional space for the down to fully expand.
-Second, the down has a high fill power of over 750.
-This means it has a nice, natural loft.
+First, the comforter is constructed with a baffle box design that keeps the down fill evenly distributed throughout the comforter and also creates a three-dimensional space for the down to fully expand.
+Second, the down has a high fill power of over 750 which means it has a nice, natural loft.

-The comforter is advertised as “All-Season.”
-However, I found it to be more of a cold or temperate weather comforter.
+The comforter is advertised as “All-Season,” but I found it to be more of a cold or temperate weather comforter.
 On warmer nights, I needed to move out from underneath the comforter to keep myself from overheating.

-However, even for a warmer comforter, it didn’t smother or stifle me.
-This often happens when I use heavier down alternative comforters.
+However, even for a warmer comforter, it didn’t smother or stifle me as often happens when I use heavier down alternative comforters.
 This comforter, on the other hand, had plenty of airflow, and it didn’t feel stuffy at all.

-As with most down comforters, the company recommends that you take the comforter to the dry cleaner for proper cleaning.
+As with most down comforters, the company recommends taking the comforter to the dry cleaner for proper cleaning.

-You can spot-clean specific stains.
-Or, if you are worried about washing, try using a duvet cover.
+One can also spot-clean specific stains or, if worried about washing, try using a duvet cover.

 RELATED: Caring For Your Down Comforter

-If you are looking for a fluffy down comforter but don’t want to spend $300, this could be a great deal.
-It gives you that cloud-like down experience and should keep you warm without making you feel stuffy.
-However, if you need a comforter for the warmer months or struggle with allergies, you might want to look elsewhere.
+For those who are looking for a fluffy down comforter and don’t want to spend $300, this could be a great deal.
+It offers that cloud-like down experience and should keep sleepers warm without making them feel stuffy.
+However, those who need a comforter for the warmer months or struggle with allergies might want to look elsewhere.